actix/actix-web/guide/src/qs_4.md

 Sometimes you need to return different types of responses.
 For example you can do error check and return error and return async response otherwise.
 Or any result that requires two different types.
-For this case [*Either*](../actix_web/enum.Either.html) type can be used.
+For this case the [*Either*](../actix_web/enum.Either.html) type can be used.
-*Either* allows to combine two different responder types into a single type.
+*Either* allows combining two different responder types into a single type.

 ```rust
 # extern crate actix_web;